 Roberto had a beautiful set of vintage Sabatier knives.
 Always carefully oiling, and constantly drying and wiping his knives after every cut, they’d taken on slight patina (which actually helps protect them from rust).
 He explained that was from the high carbon content in the steel.
 Making them thinner, sharper and better knives, but more susceptible to stains.

-While all steel has carbon in it, in typical knives, even many of the higher end drop-forged knives we’re familiar with, the carbon content is lower.
+While all steel has carbon in it, typical knives have a lower carbon content – even many of the higher end drop-forged knives.
 This makes the steel more stain resistant, and more ductile, easier to bend and more resistant to cracking.

 But while pluses to stainless knives abound, the beauty and craftsmanship of a higher carbon knife makes these the choice for the more patient and dedicated carver.
 Carbon steel knives can be sharpened to a finer point and can hold an edge longer.
 When needed, they’re easier to sharpen.
 Also, producers can make a thinner blade with carbon steel, resulting in a more ergonomic blade and handle.